isomerpages/moe-pasirriscrestsec/pages/2022 DSA SEC.md

-*   Applicants NOT studying in MOE mainstream primary schools would need to obtain a Registration Number at MOE DSA-Sec website: [https://go.gov.sg/nmsdsa-sec-application](https://go.gov.sg/nmsdsa-sec-application)
+*   Applicants NOT studying in MOE mainstream primary schools would need to obtain a Registration Number at MOE DSA-Sec website: <a href="https://go.gov.sg/nmsdsa-sec-application">https://go.gov.sg/nmsdsa-sec-application</a>

 Applicants shortlisted for interview and selection test would receive a notification from Pasir Ris Crest Secondary School.
-The selection /interview dates are either on Thu, 14 July or Thu, 21 July 2022.
+The selection interview dates are either on Thu, 14 July or Thu, 21 July 2022.